thin-edge/thin-edge.io/docs/src/tutorials/write-my-software-management-plugin.md

 > **Important**: the Software Management Agent executes a plugin using `sudo` and as `tedge-agent` user.

-`docker` should output in the CSV lines format like
+`docker` should output in the CSV with tabulations as separators like

 ```csv
 alpine  3.14